Contents

 • Transaction throughput — the number of transactions the network can handle per second, which is crucial for efficient processing.
 Ethereum can handle around 35 transactions per second, whereas less popular Solana has a theoretical peak of around 750,000.

 • Interoperability — lets your NFT marketplace work with other networks and tokens.
-For example, building on Ethereum Virtual Machine networks means you can support ERC-721 and ERC-1155 standards, which are used in most NFTs.
+For example, building on Ethereum Virtual Machine networks means you can support ERC-721 and ERC-1155 NFT standards, which are used in most NFTs.

 The designers must collaborate with developers when creating mockups for the layout, navigation, and UI elements.
-Your users might want to filter items based on asset type, author, rating, or cryptocurrency payment options.
-Ensure it’s easy to see information about an NFT’s origins and the owner’s previous activity.
+Your users might want to filter items based on asset type, author, rating, or cryptocurrency payment gateways.
+Ensure it's easy to see information about an NFT's origins and the owner's previous activity.

 Using the initial feedback, build a minimum viable product (MVP) — a barebone version of your NFT marketplace with basic features.
 This will help you cost-effectively validate your product: you’ll understand if there’s enough demand and whether your revenue model is viable.